 Google might not be (outwardly) considering social signals as a ranking factor, but that doesn’t mean that social media isn’t important.
 There are more than 1.845 billion daily active users on Facebook and another 450 million between Instagram and Snapchat.
 On Facebook, 4.75 billion items are shared every day.

 So, keep an active social media presence.
+Create a Facebook profile.
+Start Instagram, LinkedIn, and Twitter accounts.
 Share content that you create or like.
 Engage with other brands and get influencers in your corner.
 Answer questions when they arise and show that you’re an authority.
 All of these small steps can be huge when someone finds themself in need of an attorney.

 Earlier, we talked about using forums like FindLaw or Quora as part of your keyword research strategy.
 Well, why not take some time to answer the questions on these sites, as well?
 One great way to increase brand awareness, give yourself credibility, and ultimately become an authority is by being an active participant in online communities.

 Go to Reddit, Quora, and Lawyers.com.
 Engage in conversations with people who have serious questions.
 Offer what advice or opinions you can (within the boundaries of the law and your state’s ethics rules).
 You could use this opportunity to include a few links to your firm’s website.

 Alternatively, you could just show the community that you’re serious about helping and being there to support those in need.
 Links (and clients) might follow.